Download

 “Trade dress” is not defined in Vietnamese law.
 The term “trade dress” is commonly construed to be a product’s appearance when it is used to identify the creator of that product.
 Trade dress comprises of the total image of a product and may include features such as size, shape, color, texture, graphics, or particular sales techniques.

-products in the marketplace – in Vietnam it can generally be protected under trademark laws, and it can be registered as a trademark.
+In Vietnam, a trade dress often serves the same function as a trademark – identifying the source of products in the marketplace – in Vietnam it can generally be protected under trademark laws, and it can be registered as a trademark.
 It may be protectable under unfair competition laws or actions for passing off.
 In short, a trade dress/get-up in Vietnam may be protected under the trademark or unfair competition laws, which may protect the distinctive packaging or shape of a product.

 <iv>Sound marks in Vietnam: